radhikasethi2011/awesome-business-ideas/README.md

 * Identifying illegal dumpsites, identify what product should go to which recycling bin
 * delivery drones!!!
 * Optimising coffee brewing method by optimising water-grind ratio with the time.
 Bayesian model?
+* Sort of a wearable that detects the cleanliness of the air around you - notifies you of the chemicals/molecules/how harmful it is
 ---
  FAQ
  --------------------